 The first type of service marketing is called “external service marketing.”
 This is when a company promotes its services to customers in a setting outside of the company.

 This type suggests that services be advertised using tried-and-true methods like price, product, and purchasers.

 External service marketing is all about promoting services in the outside world (between the company and its customers) so that they are availed of and used well.

 2. Internal Service Marketing

-Internal service marketing is the second type of service marketing.
-It is used to promote service within the company (company-employees).
+Second, there is internal service marketing.
+It is used to promote service within the company (company employees).